spirosdouk/RecipeSharing-App/README.md

 - **Managing application state** effectively using services and RxJS observables to handle data streams within the app.
 - **Implementing database interactions** with Prisma and SQLite: Set up and managed a relational database to store and retrieve recipe data efficiently.

+## How to Run

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.